 With PyTorch’s FSDP, the team was able successfully train models with 11 billion parameters using standard Ethernet networking on IBM Cloud.
-Our approach achieves on-par efficiency training models of this size as high-performance computing (HPC) networking systems, making HPC networking infrastructure virtually obsolete for small and medium-scale AI models.
+Our approach achieves on-par efficiency training models of this size as high-performance computing (HPC) networking systems, approaching performance once considered only achievable in traditional HPC environments.

 Previous attempts to train models with billions of parameters on PyTorch with Ethernet resulted in poor performance, far below what you would need to train a foundation model.
 With cloud computing, systems expect to be fully allocated at all times.
 As AI models get larger, the standard methods for data parallel training work only if the GPU can hold a full replica of the model along with its training state.
 While new training techniques — like PyTorch’s Fully Sharded Data Parallel (FSDP) or DeepSpeed — can efficiently distribute a model and data over multiple GPUs during training, they only ran efficiently on HPC systems, rather than ethernet-connected systems.
 The joint team explored FSDP’s API and built a new control called rate_limiter, which controls how much memory is allocated for sending and receiving tensors, alleviating the memory pressure on the system and improving scaling efficiency 4.5 times over previous approaches.